Five women file lawsuit against Bill Cosby, accusing him of sexual assault

 “Mr. Cosby continues to vehemently deny all allegations waged against him and looks forward to defending himself in court.”

-A spokeswoman for defendant NBC Universal Media LLC, the parent company of NBC News, declined comment.
+A spokeswoman for defendant NBC Universal Media LLC, the parent company of NBC News and TODAY.com, declined comment.

 Cosby was released from a Pennsylvania prison on June 30 last year after the state’s high court overturned his conviction on three felony counts of aggravated indecent assault in 2018.